mkj/sunset/async/README.md

-# Toolchain

-Embassy requires Rust nightly, often with a specific version.
-[`rust-toolchain.toml`](rust-toolchain.toml) records a known-good version.

 # Demos

-[`demos/`](demos/) has some examples.
+Top level [`demo/`](../demo/) has some examples.
 These are separate crates since they have fairly distinct dependencies.

 ## `picow`